All Episodes

 He couldn't hold his booze very well.

-He drank after the job.
+He drank after the job, but he drank on the job.

-People who are opposed to him went to Lincoln, said, Look at you got a drunk here running your army.
+People that were opposed to Grant, and everybody has enemies, people who were opposed to him went to Lincoln, said, look at you got a drunk here running your army.

 Lincoln said, send whatever Grant is drinking to every one of my generals.